swaker854/InetSoftWork/How to do Date Comparisons.md

 ![](screenshots/table-compare-past-two-years.PNG)

 Select 'All' under 'Compare Data of', and 'Year' under 'Granularity'.
+Select '%Change & Value'.
 Click 'Ok'.

 ![](screenshots/table-percent-change-and-value.PNG)

+The table should update with the most recent year displaying the original aggregates plus the percent change from the previous year.

 ![](screenshots/table-date-comparison-plus-percent.PNG)